Starting an LLC in Florida in 8 Steps

 - The LLC’s name and principal place of business

-- Registered agent’s name and Florida street address (P.O. boxes not acceptable)
+- Registered agent’s name and Florida street address (P.O. boxes are not acceptable)

 - Registered agent’s signature

 - Names and addresses of the LLC’s members